grantsrb/blotching/readme.md

         meaning they permanently lose a segment if the model got the problem correct and the relative loss difference is less than some tolerance
+    "abs_axe_tol": bool
+        if true, will use absolute value of loss difference when axing samples.
+Otherwise will use the `axe_tol` as a tolerance for proportional change
     "axe_tol": float
         the tolerence of the loss difference to decide when to keep axings